dotnet/orleans-docs/src/docs/grains/external_tasks_and_grains.md

    }
 ```

-### Advanced Example - making a grain call from code that runs on a thread pool
+### Example - making a grain call from code that runs on a thread pool

-An even more advanced scenario is a piece of grain code that needs to “break out” of the Orleans task scheduling model and run on a thread pool (or some other, non-Orleans context), but still needs to call another grain.
-If you try to make a grain call but are not within an Orleans context, you will get an exception that says you are "trying to send a message on a silo not from within a grain and not from within a system target (RuntimeContext is not set to SchedulingContext)".
+Another scenario is a piece of grain code that needs to “break out” of the Orleans task scheduling model and run on a thread pool (or some other, non-Orleans context), but still needs to call another grain.
+Grain calls can be made from non-Orleans contexts without extra ceremony.

 Below is code that demonstrates how a grain call can be made from a piece of code that runs inside a grain but not in the grain context.